-&lt;sup>4The calculation of turnover duration is described in Appendix B, Formula B.3.1.
+4The calculation of turnover duration is described in Appendix B, Formula B.3.1.

-&lt;sup>5See Note 14, Table A.
+5See Note 14, Table A.

-&lt;sup>6The recalculation of inkomstpension is made using the ratio between the new and old income index divided by 1,016.
+6The recalculation of inkomstpension is made using the ratio between the new and old income index divided by 1,016.
 For those years when balancing is activated, the income index is replaced by the balance index.
+7See formula B.7.5 in Appendix B.

-&lt;sup>8Since the balancing period ended in 2018, no balancing effect arose in the indexation between 2018 and 2019.
+8Since the balancing period ended in 2018, no balancing effect arose in the indexation between 2019 and 2020.
 For more details see VER 2018-99.

-then multiplied by the number of years the amount is expected to be paid out (the economic annuity divisor).
+As of 2018, it is no longer possible to earn ATP pension.
+The ATP pension liability to those who have not yet begun to withdraw old-age pension can thus be calculated without assumptions concerning future economic and demographic developments.
+Starting this year, the liability is valued as if ATP pension as yet unclaimed had been claimed in December of the current reporting year.
+The liability is calculated by calculating a ATP pension amount for each individual, taking into account age, which is then multiplied by the number of years the amount is expected to be paid out (the economic annuity divisor).
 Parliament has decided that pension credit will be adjusted downward during the balancing periods (SFS 2014:1548).
-The value of pension credit for earning year 2017 has not been adjusted downwards because the balancing ended in 2018.
+The value of pension credit for earning year 2018 has not been adjusted downwards because the balancing ended in 2018.